 Want to take things one step further?
 Try creating a buyer persona, which is a fictional profile that represents your audience.
 This is an advanced strategy and may help you visualize the people you want to work with.

-How to learn about your audience
+How to learn about your audience for online business

 Assume nothing, even if you think you’re exactly like them!
 People make decisions based on a wide range of factors, and it’s important to find out what those are and how they’re different from your own.
 Here are a few ways to do this:

 - Conduct in-person interviews.
 Sit down, face-to-face, with real people from your audience.
 Talk to them about their experiences, beliefs, and problems.
 Why do they make the decisions they do?
 Chatting in person lends itself to natural conversations that can provide much more detail and context than something like an online survey.

 - Spend time where they spend time.
 Are your audience members active in Facebook groups, industry forums, or subreddits?
 Get involved, too.
 Pay attention to the discussions they’re having and the language they’re using.
 Participate and ask questions.

 - Create surveys.
 Use a survey tool like Crowdsignal to reach out to audience members on social media or via email.
 HubSpot provides a great guide to writing effective survey questions for additional information.

 Pro tip: Want to learn even more about your audience?
 If you have an idea of their problem, interests, or other characteristics, use keyword planning tools (like Google Keyword Planner) to collect more detail.
 Search for one problem or interest and you’ll get related terms and an estimated search volume.
 This is a great way to hone in on common products and services people are looking for and determine the size of your potential customer base.

 Examples of audience-focused for online businesses

 What does this look like in practice?
 Let’s take a look at two online stores that are finding success.